uttam1216/DataUseTraceabilty_LUH_UBO/README.md

 * __Verify Signature__: takes in input a signature, and a data hash verifies whether the signature corresponds to the data hash or not.
 It returns True if the signature is valid and False otherwise.
 There is also a static function __Get Hash__ used to hash any kind of data and returns it.

-### 4. Temporary Database
+### 4. Database

-For completeness in the implementation, we prepared a temporary database using CSV files and special directories in the local system.
+PostgreSQL database is used to store the required data.

 #### a) Keys